joehur1997/CSC174Assignment4/README.md

 # Team Timbuktu Assignment 4

 ## Domain
 The domain for the content in this website is college students.
-Specifically, we learn about three college students named
+Specifically, we learn about three college students named Amanda, Michael, and Tom.

 ## Ontology
 - Each student has a collection of basic information they use to introduce themselves